 Bodybuilders cannot use normal height-to-weight ratio charts because they are designed for people with less muscle mass.
-Muscle weighs more than the same amount of fat, so a bodybuilder consulting a chart that doesn't take more than average muscle into account will appear to be overweight; even obese as compared to standards for non-bodybuilders.
+Muscle weighs more than the same amount of fat, so a bodybuilder consulting a chart that doesn't take more than average muscle into account may appear to be considered to have overweight or obesity, compared to standards for non-bodybuilders.

 Ideal Weight to Height